 Embracing a mobile communication strategy has many benefits, as it allows employees to access messages quickly and easily and consume content wherever they may be, at their own leisure.
-This is a particularly useful tool for employees who do not have regular access to email, for example sales people on the road, or factory workers in a manufacturing facility.
+This is a particularly useful tool for employees who do not have regular access to email.
+For example sales people on the road, or factory workers in a manufacturing facility.

 3. Embracing social media

 Social media is a huge opportunity for internal communication, collaboration, and innovation.
 Internal social networks can help employees innovate new ideas faster and share them across the organisation with ease.
 Nowadays we are seeing the blurring of the lines between internal communication and external marketing.
-Employers are realising that their employees are their number 1 brand ambassadors and consume much of the same information their customers do; hence, social media has taken over as a platform that appeals to both groups.
+Employers are realising that their employees are their number 1 brand ambassadors and consume much of the same information their customers do.
+Hence, social media has taken over as a platform that appeals to both groups.

 4. Becoming more human

 Adding a face to internal communications quickly moves away from often stagnant “push communications” to an actual conversation with a real person.
-A great example of this is the CEO who takes the time to walk around the office once in a while to chat to employees about what they are working on, or makes him/herself available to address an important concern of theirs.
+A great example of this is the CEO who takes the time to walk around the office once in a while to chat with employees about what they are working on, or makes him/herself available to address an important concern of theirs.